TheBoysCapstone/LearnIt/README.md

 # LearnIt

 # Project Overview
-LearnIt/Documentation: Consists of security documentations such as vulnerability assessment, security matrix, and a security response plan
+LearnIt/Documentation: Consists of security documentations such as vulnerability assessment, security matrix, a security response plan, and project manuals such as user manuals and deployment/installation instructions

 LearnIt/backend: Consists of the backend components such as the routes used, models, middleware, logger, database, and certificate for https